 You’ve applied and submitted your application.
 Now what?

 Attend an Applicant Visit Day

 All Fall 2018 applicants are invited to attend one of our visit days.
-You’ll get to sit in on a class, meet our curriculum director and director of admissions, talk to current students and faculty, and get a tour of our facilities.
-Upcoming dates are TBD, but are normally held between December and March.
-Please check back in November for the visit day schedule and to RSVP.
+You’ll get to sit in on a class, meet our Director of Admissions and MS Program Director, talk to current students and faculty, and get a tour of our facilities.
+View our schedule and RSVP via the link below.
+Space is limited.

 Check your status